 "A fail-safe voter is a person who is a first-time voter who has mailed the voter registration application and has not provided the required HAVA identification either at the time of registration, at the polling place, or when returning a voted absentee ballot.
 In such a situation, the voter is able to submit a provisional ballot.
 The voter must provide the Clerk’s Office acceptable identification for the ballot to be counted, by the following deadlines:

-To update mailing address use registration form (English, Chinese or Ilocano)
+To update mailing address use registration form (English, Chinese, Tagalog, or Ilocano)

 Offices/Measures That May Appear on the Ballot